-^{10.} Of course, a state can permit a prima facie case to be established under its own law with a lesser showing.
-Indeed, Florida has abandoned the strong likelihood requirement because "the case law that has developed in this area does not clearly delineate what constitutes a 'strong likelihood' that venire members have been challenged solely because of their race" and now requires an inquiry "when an objection is raised that a peremptory challenge is being used in a racially discriminatory manner."
-State v.
+9. Of course, under state law, a prima facie could be established with a lesser showing.
+Florida abandoned the strong likelihood requirement and now requires inquiry "when an objection is raised that a peremptory challenge is being used in a racially discriminatory manner," State v.
 Johans, 613 So.
 2d 1319, 1321 (Fla.
-1993).
-Thus, Florida "eliminated the requirement that the opponent of the strike make a prima facie showing of racial discrimination."
-Melbourne v.
+1993), "eliminat[ing] the requirement that the opponent of the strike make a prima facie showing of racial discrimination," Melbourne v.
 State, 679 So.
 2d 759, 764 n.5 (Fla.
 1996).
-Similarly, Connecticut recognized that Batson incorporated the "more likely than not" standard for a prima facie case, State v.
+Connecticut also recognized that Batson incorporated the "more likely than not" standard, State v.
 Gonzalez, 206 Conn.
-391, 538 A.2d 210 (1988), but its supreme court exercised its supervisory authority to require a statement of reasons when a "defendant is a member of a cognizable racial group and the prosecutor exercises peremptory challenges to remove members of defendant's race from the venire," State v.
+391, 395-96, 538 A.2d 210, 212-13 (1988), but, under supervisory authority, requires reasons when a "defendant is a member of a cognizable racial group and the prosecutor exercises peremptory challenges to remove members of defendant's race from the venire," State v.
 Holloway, 209 Conn.
 636, 645-46, 553 A.2d 166, 171-72 (1989).

-the focus from establishing guilt of the defendant to guilt of the striking party: "It remains for the trial courts to develop rules, without unnecessary disruption of the jury selection process, to permit legitimate and well-founded objections to the use of peremptory challenges as a mask for race prejudice."
+unqualified jurors."
+Morgan v.
+Illinois, 504 U.S. 719, 729 (1992).
+The Court has cautioned against unnecessarily shifting the focus from establishing guilt of the defendant to guilt of the striking party: "It remains for the trial courts to develop rules, without unnecessary disruption of the jury selection process, to permit legitimate and well-founded objections to the use of peremptory challenges as a mask for race prejudice."
 Powers v.
 Ohio, 499 U.S. 400, 416 (1991) (emphasis added).
 "The analysis set forth in Batson permits prompt rulings on objections to peremptory challenges without substantial disruption of the jury selection process."
-Hernandez, 500 U.S. at 358 (plurality opinion) (emphasis added); see also id. at 374 (O'Connor, J., concurring) (cautioning against "unacceptable delays in the trial process" by "turning voir dire into a fullblown disparate impact trial" that "would be antithetical to the nature and purpose of the peremptory challenge"); accord, Wheeler, 22 Cal.
+Hernandez, 500 U.S. at 358 (plurality opinion) (emphasis added); see also id. at 374 (O'Connor, J., concurring) (cautioning against "unacceptable delays in the trial process" by "turning voir dire into a full-blown disparate impact trial" that "would be antithetical to the nature and purpose of the peremptory challenge"); accord, Wheeler, 22 Cal.
 3d at 278, 583 P.2d at 763, 148 Cal.
 Rptr. at 904 (stating intent to "define a burden of proof which a party may reasonably be expected to sustain in meritorious cases, but which he cannot abuse to the detriment of the peremptory challenge system"); id. at 281, 583 P.2d at 764, 148 Cal.
 Rptr. at 906 (describing obligation of trial judge at prima facie stage "to distinguish a true case of group discrimination by peremptory challenges from a spurious claim interposed simply for purposes of harassment or delay").

 Given societal understandings that race and gender matter, Georgia v.
-McCollum, 505 U.S. 42, 61 (1992) (Thomas, J., concurring) ("The public, in general, continues to believe that the [racial] makeup of juries can matter in certain instances. . . .
-Common experience and common sense confirm this understanding."); J.E.B., 511 U.S. at 148 (O'Connor, J., concurring) ("We know that like race, gender matters."), and given that "peremptory challenges constitute a jury selection practice that permits 'those to discriminate who are of a mind to discriminate," Batson, 476 U.S. at 96, an inference (in the sense of the simple deduction of a fact from the existence of another fact) of discrimination could be hypothesized on nothing more than a black defendant challenging a white juror or a white prosecutor challenging a black juror.
+McCollum, 505 U.S. 42, 61 (1992) (Thomas, J., concurring); J.E.B., 511 U.S. at 148 (O'Connor, J., concurring), and given that "peremptory challenges constitute a jury selection practice that permits 'those to discriminate who are of a mind to discriminate,'" Batson, 476 U.S. at 96, an inference (in the sense of the simple deduction of a fact from the existence of another fact) of discrimination could be hypothesized on nothing more than a black defendant challenging a white juror or a white prosecutor challenging a black juror.
 Race is one possible logical explanation.
 But the prospect that race is the reason for the challenge may be so remote that it does not amount to a prima facie case.